Sayem995/TO-DO-list-/README.md

 ### My Co(ok)Vid 13 App

 ### Project Description
-A project by Hisham, Sayem, Haya and Omar.
   Co(ok)vid 13 is a website to help the world waste less time searching for cooking videos/recipes by allowing people to easily access hundreds of recipes that hundreds of people have tried, tested and reviewed within the local community.
 As well as allowing users to list their own food to give away and find available in their local area.
 There's even recipe suggestions based on the ingredients based in your local area.

 ### Testing